FlaxEngine/FlaxDocs/manual/graphics/splines/animate-object.md

 ### 3. Setup

-Select Spline and click **Add script** button.
-Then pick your new script to attach it to the spline.
+Select the spline and click the **Add script** button.
+Next, pick your new script and attach it to the spline.
-Finally, choose the actor to move over the spline by setting **Object To Move** property on the script.
+Finally, choose the actor to move over the spline by setting the **Object To Move** property on the script.

 ![Spline Animate Setup Editor](media/spline-animate-object-setup.png)

 ### 4. Test it out!

-Now, hit *play* button and see the object moving along the spline.
-You can even edit spline while it moves over it.
+Now, hit the *play* button and see the object moving along the spline.
+You can even edit the spline while it moves over it.

 ![Animate Object Over Spline](media/animate-object-over-spline.gif)